 P. kernoviae was first detected in Cornwall in 2003, during surveys for P. ramorum.
 At the time it was a species new to science, but it has now been detected at dozens of sites in England and Wales (mainly in south-west England), and has also been found in New Zealand.
 It causes similar symptoms to P. ramorum, but appears to be more aggressive to rhododendrons.

 Notifiable plant pathogens

 In 2008 there were confirmed cases of these pathogens on the important heathland wild plant bilberry (Vaccinium myrtillus).
 P. ramorum and P. kernoviae are regarded as posing a serious threat to the environment and commerce.
 A major epidemic could have far-reaching consequences for woodland and heathland habitats, as well as gardens, amenity plantings and the horticultural industry.

-These two fungus-like organisms are notifiable plant pathogens, and suspected outbreaks must be reported to the relevant plant health authority.
-Contact Fera Plant Health on 01904 465625 or your local Plant Health and Seeds Inspector (PHSI) if you suspect a case of either pathogen.
+These two fungus-like (Oomycete) organisms are notifiable plant pathogens, and suspected outbreaks must be reported to the Animal and Plant Health Agency (APHA) on telephone number 01904 405 138 or by email at email@example.com

 Common hosts for the two species are as follows: